Skip to page content

 Your clinic appointment

-Your key worker is normally your specialist nurse whose contact number is at the end of this page.
-At follow up appointments, you will be asked if you have any concerns.
+At your follow up appointments, you will be asked if you have any concerns.
 You may also be examined and blood tests taken or scans requested.

 Sometimes clinics may be running late.
 We apologise for this, but it is important that each person is given as much time as they need with the doctor or nurse.